 Your details will not be transferred outside of the EEA without your consent.

-Legal basis: we will process your data based on GDPR Article 6(1)(f) – legitimate interests.
+Legal basis: we will process your data based on UK GDPR Article 6(1)(f) – legitimate interests.

 How long do we keep your data?

 We will only retain your personal data for as long as: